louis-not/Notogo-ML/README.md

 ...

 # ML Architecture
-We use Multi-task Recommender model by Tensorflow Recommenders.
+We use the Multi-task Recommender model by Tensorflow Recommenders.

 <p>This is our model architecture :</p>